You never really hear about plastisol transfers until you get deeper into the wild world of garment decoration.

 If stored correctly, plastisol transfers could last for many, many years.

-So if you own a heat press machine and are looking into higher quality transfers, definitely take a look at plastisol transfers.
+So if you own a heat press machine and are looking to get produce high quality prints, definitely take a look at plastisol transfers.

-It’s a middle ground between regular inkjet-based transfer papers and traditional screen printing.
+It’s the middle ground between regular inkjet-based transfer papers and traditional screen printing.

 Not only do you get a more vibrant and opaque image with plastisol inks, but the durability and washability are far more superior.